evkx/evkx.github.io/content/models/audi/e-tron/e-tron_50/rangeandconsumption.md

 ---
 title: Audi e-tron 50 range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for Audi e-tron 50.
+description: "Here you find all details about range and consumption for Audi e-tron 50."
 weight: 9
 hidden: true
 ---